Stewart International Airport: Port Authority takeover and end of privatization

 On January 25, 2007, the Port Authority voted to buy the lease for Stewart.
-It took over operating control on November 1, 2007, after New Jersey's acting governor Richard Codey signed a bill the New Jersey Legislature had to pass, changing the law to allow the move.
+It took over operating control on November 1, 2007, after New Jersey's acting governor, Richard Codey, signed a bill the New Jersey Legislature had to pass, changing the law to allow the move.
 PANYNJ will pay NEG $78.5 million for the remaining 93 years on its lease.
 The day after the takeover, an opening ceremony was held in which New York State Governor Eliot Spitzer attended and the Port Authority flag was raised.
 It has set aside $500 million in its ten-year capital improvement plan to expand the airport.

 The Port Authority sees Stewart as offering relief to those airports and (especially) Teterboro, estimating it could handle five times its present passenger volume.
 It will probably follow its standard procedure and contract the actual operations of the airport out.

 Although 2006's bad numbers may have led NEG to pull out, Stewart's commercial service seemed to be on the rise.
 Shortly after taking over, PANYNJ reported that the airport's traffic for 2007 would be triple that of 2006.
 It was reported in January 2008 that Stewart had achieved its goal and had handled 970,000 passengers in 2007.

-A 2007 plan envisioned changing Stewart's image over the next 20 years: major renovations such as a new terminal, a train station next to the new terminal connecting the airport to Metro North via a new spur from the Port Jervis Line, a 2000 ft extension of runway 16–34, new taxiways, and a major expansion of the cargo facilities.
+A 2007 plan envisioned changing Stewart's image over the next 20 years.
+Major renovations such as a new terminal, a train station next to the new terminal connecting the airport to Metro North via a new spur from the Port Jervis Line, a 2000 ft extension of runway 16–34, new taxiways, and a major expansion of the cargo facilities occurred.
 A new control tower has been built.
-In the fourth quarter of 2007 Interstate 84's new Drury Lane exit, NY Route 747, and International Boulevard opened.
+In the fourth quarter of 2007, Interstate 84's new Drury Lane exit, NY Route 747, and International Boulevard opened.

 In addition to commercial and passenger services, Stewart excels in many other areas not seen by the public.
 NEG had some success selling private helicopter shuttle service to midtown Manhattan's heliports to business travelers from Stewart at rates competitive with those offered from JFK Airport; it also remains a popular place to service corporate jets due to the large space available.

-Cargo services are also part of the mix – FedEx Express maintains a large distribution presence just outside the airport, as does the U.S. Postal Service, whose main general-mail facility for the mid-Hudson region is not far away.
+Cargo services are also part of the mix – FedEx maintains a large distribution presence just outside the airport, as does the U.S. Postal Service, whose main general-mail facility for the mid-Hudson region is not far away.
 Importers of plant and animal products also route their flights to Stewart and the USDA inspection facility for those is nearby, on Drury Lane.